Join our community of websites already using SEOJuice to automate the boring SEO work.

-TL;DR: A complete e-commerce SEO audit covers 6 areas: technical foundation, product pages, category structure, internal linking, structured data, and site speed.
+Explore the blog →TL;DR: A complete e-commerce SEO audit covers seven areas now, not six: technical foundation, product pages, category structure, internal linking, structured data, site speed, and AI search readiness.
 Here's every step, in order of impact.
+Includes the 2026 stuff (AI Overviews, INP, what ChatGPT actually cites) that most "2025 edition" posts still skip.

 I've seen agencies deliver 80-page SEO audit PDFs that amount to "fix your meta descriptions."
 That's not an audit.
 That's a find-and-replace exercise.

 This is the audit process I use.
-Six areas, ordered by impact.
+Seven areas, ordered by impact.
 Start at the top, work your way down.
-You'll find the biggest wins in the first two.
+You'll find the biggest wins in the first two (and probably one nasty surprise in the AI-readiness section, which is the part nobody was auditing two years ago).

 Before you touch content, metadata, or blog strategy, start where Google does: the crawl.

-Running a full site crawl lets you see what search engines can access, what they're indexing, and what's being overlooked or mishandled — from broken links to duplicate content patterns to orphaned product pages quietly rotting in the background.
+Running a full site crawl lets you see what search engines can access, what they're indexing, and what's being overlooked or mishandled.
+Broken links, duplicate content patterns, orphaned product pages quietly rotting in the background.

 | Checkpoint | What You're Looking For | Why It Matters |